IT Infrastructure refers to all the related equipment that is used to support the information technology needs and services of an organization.

 What is needed for a computer lab?

-Setting up or outfitting a new computer lab is a large task and much planning will be required by the IT team.
-In a previous article I wrote about the IT Infrastructure Plan, Design and Deploy process.
+Designing and building, or outfitting a new computer lab is a large task and much planning will be required by the IT team.
+In a previous article, I wrote about the IT Infrastructure Plan, Design and Deploy process.
 Refer to that guide for those steps.

 This article will focus more on the actualities of moving in and setting up the new lab space.